-- The school observes all HR policies regarding maternity. - All pregnant staff are supported with maternity risk assessments. - Appropriate time off is given for ante-natal appointments. - New baby in the family work - Single parent work - We will always make reasonable adjustments of staff in respect of pregnancy, maternity and maternity - Provide room for expressing
+The school observes all HR policies regarding maternity.
+All pregnant staff are supported with maternity risk assessments.
+Appropriate time off is given for antenatal appointments.

-- We aim to continue meeting LA and national recommendations for the equal treatment of pregnant or breastfeeding staff or pupils. - We will explore ways in which to discuss single parent, same parent families and adoption/carer families. - Celebrate days of significance e.g. mothers' day, fathers' day, etc
+We aim to continue meeting LA and national recommendations for the equal treatment of pregnant or breastfeeding staff or pupils.